 Indigenous Australian culture is a culture of responsibility and reciprocity.
 Ours is a culture of law and learning.
 Ours is a culture of transmission of knowledge.
 Our culture is our strength.

 We will take our responsibilities to our children.
 We will not allow other people to use the fact that our children are Indigenous as an excuse for educational failure.

 Our children have their own culture and languages, other children have other cultures and languages.
 No culture or language predisposes children for educational failure.

 The fact that some of our children come from disadvantaged, and even dysfunctional backgrounds, will no longer be an excuse for educational failure.

 We will understand and be sensitive to the difficulties facing our children and we are going to find every support to deal with these difficulties, but we will not allow these to be an excuse for educational failure:

-The ‘No excuses’ code of behaviour is clearly visible within our schools:
+The ‘No excuses’ code of behaviour is clearly visible within our campuses: